gicodes/gicodes/README.md

-- 👋 - Hi, I’m @gicode(s)
+# 👋 Hi, my name is Gideon

+## I am

+- ✨ a software engineer with experience in object oriented programming and web architecture.

-- ✨ - I'm conversant with MERN
+- 🌱 conversant with MERN stack and currently learning Next.js && typeScript

-- 🎯 - I’m currently learning NextJs
-- 📫 - How to reach me: gicodes9@gmail.com
+- 🎯 interested in writing clean and scalable codes, improving my niche and working in professional environments that take my career to the next level.